Multiple questions on Sexually transmitted diseases (STD)1. Which of the following infection are the most common STDs/STIs worldwide?

 d) Abdominal pain, fever, and sore throat

-6) What are the common risk factors of STD?
+6) What are the common risk factors of STDs?

 Select all the correct answers:

-a) Contact of infected blood and body fluids
+a) Contact with infected blood and body fluids

 b) Overdose of antibiotics